qiuxintao101/cobra/docs/detail.rst

 Output
 ************************************************************

-The pipeline produces quite a large number of output files, only some of which are however relevant for the regular user.
+*CoBRA* generates output files that are produced after each of step of the pipeline.

-.. note:: In the following, the directory structure and the files are briefly outlined.
-As some directory or file names depend on specific parameters in the configuration file, curly brackets will be used to denote that the filename depends on a particular parameter or name.
-For example, ``{comparisonType}`` and ``{regionExtension}`` refer to ``comparisonType`` (:ref:`parameter_comparisonType`) and ``regionExtension`` ( :ref:`parameter_regionExtension`) as specified in the configuration file.
+.. note:: Some output folder names are dependent on parameters and comparisons set by the user in the metasheet and config file.
+Major output filetype and folder structure is described below.

-Most files have one of the following file formats:
+Common output files can be found in the following formats:

 - .bed (bed file)
 - .csv (file with comma as column separators)